 IgG Food Reactions

 As mentioned above, the proteins found in cow’s milk are different compared to those found in human milk.
 The body may recognize these dairy proteins as foreign invaders and produce antibodies to protect itself from what it perceives to be a threat.
 Sometimes, it’s the IgG branch of the immune system that reacts.
 A reaction of this kind is known as a Type IV Delayed Hypersensitivity reaction.

 Guess what other kinds of antibodies are IgG mediated?
 Thyroid antibodies; more specifically, TPO and TG antibodies.
 In fact, Hashimoto’s is also considered a Type IV Delayed Hypersensitivity.

 As far as I’m aware, the research doesn’t exist on this yet; however, experience shows that eating foods that stimulate the release of IgG antibodies and promote a Type IV Delayed Hypersensitivity response, will also increase thyroid antibodies.

 Perhaps it’s a “turning on the faucet effect,” or perhaps dairy proteins cross-react with the thyroid gland.
-More research is needed to quantify the exact reaction, but I can say that people who are dairy-sensitive and have Hashimoto’s, will have a reduction in thyroid symptoms and antibodies once they remove dairy from their diets.
+More research is needed to identify the exact reaction, but I can say that people who are dairy-sensitive and have Hashimoto’s, will have a reduction in thyroid symptoms and antibodies once they remove dairy from their diets.

 Many people confuse a dairy intolerance with lactose intolerance, and will suggest taking a Lactaid pill so that you can eat your ice cream and go about your day.